jidan-fikri/AWAN-App/README.md

           cd cpb22-awan
           pip freeze > requirements.txt

    - Instal library that needed.
-The vm will provide instructions for libraries that need to be installed
+The vm will provide instructions for libraries that need to be installed.

           pip install flask
           pip install tensorflow
           pip install numphy
           pip install image

+   - If library for image cannt be downloaded, run this command

+         python3 -m pip install --upgrade pip
+         python3 -m pip install --upgrade Pillow

    -  Make new folder and upload the Machine Learning model that has extension (.h5).
 The file is uploaded manually from setting in VM SSH.

           mkdir model

+   - If there is problem in file app.py, change the error with command below.
+Then run the server.

+         sudo nano app.py
+         python3 app.py

+  4. Test the server with open the external IP.
+Then test the prediction with Postman.
+The result is below.